-Overview: As a part of the December Appropriations package, Congress allocated $30.78 billion to the U.S. Department of Agriculture (USDA) to support recovery efforts tied to natural disasters occurring in 2023 and 2024, including recent economic losses.
+Overview: As a part of the December Appropriations package, Congress allocated $30.78 billion to the U.S. Department of Agriculture (USDA) to support recovery efforts tied to natural disasters occurring in 2023 and 2024.
+A portion of these funds is being distributed to states and producers through USDA-administered block grants.
+The State of Georgia and USDA agreed to $531,236,000 in federal relief for the Georgia Hurricane Helene Block Grant (HBG).

 Overview: Administered by the USDA’s Farm Service Agency (FSA), the Emergency Forest Restoration Program (EFRP) provides cost-share funding to private landowners for restoring land damaged by natural disasters.